GOP senators alert Barr to allegations that Mueller team misrepresented emails

 Grassley Letter to Mueller by Fox News on Scribd

-Fox News has also obtained the 2017 letter (above) from Grassley to Mueller, which spelled out the lawmakers' concerns about the “absence of additional context” in the court filing -- as well as concerns over how those documents were covered in the media.
+Fox News has also obtained the 2017 letter (above) from Grassley to Mueller, which spelled out the lawmakers' concerns about the “absence of additional context” in the court filings -- as well as concerns over how those documents were covered in the media.
 "The glaring lack of [context] feeds speculation and innuendo that distorts the facts," Grassley wrote at the time.

 In their March letter to Barr, Grassley and Graham pointed specifically to emails quoted in the Statement of Offense against former Trump adviser George Papadopoulos.